NontoxicPrint.com

 • solvent use about doubles the risk of cancer

 My personal experience, from nearly 25 years working in professional print studios, confirms that solvent related hazards are not just a footnote on safety data sheets but a real concern: solvents are a much greater hazard than is commonly assumed.
-I know of about a dozen or so close colleagues who regularly exposed themselves to solvent fumes, who later suffered serious health consequences: kidney damage, cancer, lung damage, nerve damage, and even sudden death.
+I know of many close colleagues who regularly exposed themselves to solvent fumes, who later suffered serious health consequences: including brain disease, kidney damage, cancer, lung damage, nerve damage, and even sudden death.

 PLEASE READ THE LABEL